yagnik1505/Learning-JS/Control_flow/README_CONTROL.md

 after parenthesis for intial value we provide it after comma as above mention.

-remember it not modified the orignal array.
+Remember it not modified the orignal array.